silvercrypto888/platinum_ecosystem/README.md

 Obtain XNT, X1's native coin, to perform operations.
 Install the [X1 Wallet](https://chromewebstore.google.com/detail/x1-wallet/kcfmcpdmlchhbikbogddmgopmjbflnae).
 USDC can be bridged from Solana using the [X1 bridge](https://app.bridge.x1.xyz/).
 Then swapped to XNT on [XDEX](https://app.xdex.xyz/swap).
 If you have zero funds for gas, you can join the [X1 Blockchain Telegram](https://t.me/+qPGGU8WFFtczNDEz) and request a tiny amount of XNT for initial gas fees.

 You should now have the Solana CLI configured for X1 development, and your wallet should have enough funds to mint tokens on X1.
 If you have Linux or WSL and want to go much further, deploying highly advanced programs using Anchor, there is [a great guide on x1.xyz](https://docs.x1.xyz/build-on-x1/create-programs-on-x1).
 But that is beyond the scope of this tutorial.
 Note: that X1.xyz guide still references the testnet, even though X1 is now in mainnet.
-E.g., The testnet faucet is not necessarily still working.
+E.g., The official testnet faucet is not necessarily still working.
+Xen_artist has a [community testnet faucet](https://faucet.x1.wiki/).

 ## Burnt Liquidity and Airdrops